hayley-j0nes/BMI-Calculator-for-InsuranceCompany/README.md

-# BMI Calculator for InsuranceCompany
+# BMI Calculator for Insurance Company

 ## General info
 Simple Java BMI Calculator that takes user input to relay the price category of the customer to the Insurance Company.